Teleport Slack Plugin Setup

-This guide will talk through how to setup Teleport with Slack.
-Teleport to Slack integration notifies individuals and channels of Access Requests.
+This guide will talk through how to set up Teleport with Slack.
+Teleport's Slack integration notifies individuals and channels of Access Requests.

 This guide assumes that you have:

 - A running Teleport Cluster

 - Slack admin privileges to create an app and install it to your workspace

 Teleport Cloud requires that plugins connect through the Proxy Service (

 mytenant.teleport.sh:443).
 Open Source and Enterprise installations can connect to the Auth Service (